 Born and raised in Texas, he grew up fully immersed in Western swing, southern blues, and gospel music.
 By age twelve, he’d made his first public performance.
 Never liking school, he dropped out in ninth grade.
 He chose auto body repair as his career, but did music on the side at night, more as a hobby than anything else.

 Even in Grammy’s darkest hours, CU brings its picking powers!

 – Superhero television show about our blog from the 50’s.

-We won’t be live-blogging this time around, but will be reacting to the show in a full post tomorrow, and welcome your reactions in comments on this post.
+Share your own picks and predictions in the comments, and be sure to check back for our live blog!
 The awards telecast starts at 8 pm Eastern, and I imagine there will be some red carpet action in the hour prior.

 Kevin: Am I wrong for preferring Eric Cartman’s rendition of “Poker Face” over the original?
 This is a pretty lightweight slate of contenders.
 I really like “Halo”, but I suspect Kings of Leon will win, simply because it’s the only rock song in a lineup of pop hits.

 Dan: “Poker Face” just feels very representative of popular music in 2009.
 I wouldn’t whine if it got passed over so that “Bad Romance” could take this award next year, though.

 Tara: I would’ve pulled for “Single Ladies” in a heartbeat had it been submitted, but “Use Somebody” is just as deserving of this award.
 It’s a fantastic song even outside the context of its moment in pop culture, and it’s the kind of larger-than-life song that the voters have picked to win in the past.